toanhminh0412/Business-Project/REMINDER.md

 - May be add a global search bar to navigation bar

 ## Currently
-- Make code block work
+- Fix MD display on detail page's code block
-- Probably will need to make a new tag
+- Improve text editor on add command page
+- Add visibility to commands
+- Add command editing and deleting functionality
+- Add other user profiles?

+## Later
+- Deploy
+- Fix searching algorithm
+- Start to populate the database